SmilesOBrien/PS_GAM_Management/README.md

  - Find the serial number of single and bulk devices via the AssetID parameter
  - Move individual or bulk devices via the AssetID parameter
  - Wipe individual or bulk devices via the AssetID parameter
- - Enable / disable individual devices
+ - Enable / disable single and bulk devices
  - Powerwash individual devices
  - Add or remove a user from a specified group
  - Delete emails from ALL inboxes via MessageID or Sender Address